Expertise: Punjabi Sikh Wedding Priest

 Overseeing Ceremony Setup

-On the wedding day, before sunrise, being your Sikh Priest Destination Wedding specialist, we arrive at the ceremony space to make sure the decor set up is delivered according to the agreed specs.
+On the wedding day, before sunrise, as your Sikh Priest Destination Wedding specialist, we arrive at the ceremony space to make sure the decor set up is delivered according to the agreed specs.
 We oversee the respectful transformation of the space into a Gurudwara-type ambiance.
 After the completion of the decor and room setup, as your Punjabi Sikh Wedding Priest, we arrange and set up the Kirtan and Altar/Mandap Stages with the religious materials and also make sure the sound system is set up for a pristine sound for your ceremony.

 Baraat & Milnee

-Many families choose to have traditional cultural wedding ceremonies before the Sikh Destination Wedding ceremony.
+Many families choose to have traditional cultural wedding ceremonies before the actural Sikh Destination Wedding ceremony.
 This can include the groom’s sisters putting on the Kalgi and Sehra.

 Even at a Sikh Destination Wedding, the groom often arrives on a horse during the Baraat for the Milnee Ceremony, with his family, relatives, and friends dancing alongside the symbolic dhol playing.

 Prior to the Milnee, as part of our Indian Priest for Wedding services, we assist and delegate the tying of Rumaals, head coverings.
-This is followed by a brief introduction, an overview of ceremony protocol and of what to expect during the ceremony.
+This is followed by a brief introduction, with an overview of the ceremony protocol and of what to expect during the ceremony.

 As part of our Sikh Indian Wedding Priest services, the Milnee Ardas is recited, followed by the typical exchanges of garlands and hugs by significant members of both families.